NovatecConsulting/developer-security-training/Challenge 1: Broken Access Control - Solutions/README.md

 ## Challenge 1.1: Find the Score Board with the challenge overview

 Open the Web Developent Tool of your browser and select tab `Debugger` in Firefox or tab `Sources` in Chrome.
 Go to the sources of the file `main.js`.
-There, you have the opportunity to search after a keyword by opening the search bar with STRG+F. For example, you are able to search after `score`.
+There, you have the opportunity to search after a keyword by opening the search bar with `STRG+F`.
+For example, you are able to search after `score`.
 If you go through the entire source, you will find this list of paths in the application:
 ![1_1](screenshots/solution1_1.png)

 As you can see, one of the paths is named `score-board`.
 So, you know that you have to browse to http://localhost:3000/#/score-board to solve the challenge.